Protein-Engineering-Framework/PyPEF/encoding_validation_api/API_README.md

 <sup>*\**</sup><sub>Corresponding author</sub> <br>
 <sup>*§*</sup><sub>Equal contribution</sub> <br>

-# An exemplary use of PyPEF code as an API.
+# An exemplary use of PyPEF code as an API
-Some classes and functions adapted from the src/Modules_Regression.py for constructing a small API that might be useful for encoding amino acid sequences to generate FFT-ed sequence encodings or raw encodings that can subsequently be used for model construction and validation similar to the PyPEF routine.
+Scripting examples of using `pypef/api/\*` modules. `pypef/api/\*` modules contain some classes and functions adapted from pypef/cli/regression.py for constructing a small API that might be useful for encoding amino acid sequences to generate raw encodings or FFT-ed sequence encodings that can subsequently be used for model construction and validation similar to the PyPEF routine.
+Further, some ready-to-use cross-validation-tuned regression options (using `sklearn.model_selection.GridSearchCV`)are provided.

-An exemplary running script is provided in run_script_example.py that uses a class and a function of pypef_api.py.
+An exemplary running script is provided in api_usage_example.py that uses functions of module `pypef.api`.
 The exemplary dataset (sequences and respective labels) is imported from exemplary_dataset_B.py.